 RIOC Story #3:

 After two days of rigamarole, in a lengthy official statement (full text attached below), RIOC went full circle in contradicting itself.
-The problem all along was, they now said, “pressure-related problems,” just as Common Council Members told us and RIOC initially denied.
-They wanted more pressure for their sprinklers, not comfort for the sanctuary.
+The problem all along was, they now said, “pressure-related problems,” just as the Common Council Members told us and RIOC initially denied.

 Someone at RIOC’s been lying, but instead of a goodwill gesture or a mea culpa, RIOC struck a combative tone.